Learn to Speak the Language of TouchDesigner

-Internal Operators: Internal Operators (iOPs) provide a simple shortcut to a frequently-used operator within a component, from anywhere in that component.
+Internal Operators: Internal Operators (iOPs) provide a simple shortcut to a frequently-used operator, accessing from anywhere in that component.

-Internal Parameters: Internal Parameters provide a simple shortcut to parameter collections within a component, from anywhere in that component.
-They act like "persistent local variables".
+Internal Parameters: Internal Parameters act like local variables in a component.
+They provide a simple shortcut to collections of parameters that you create within a component, accessing from anywhere in that component.

 Layout: (1) The TouchDesigner window is made of a menu bar at the top, a Timeline at the bottom, plus one of a choice of Layouts in the middle.
 A Layout is made on one or more Panes, each Pane can contain a Network Editor, Viewer, Panel, etc. See Pane and Bookmark.
 (2) Nodes in a network are arranged using Layout commands in the RMB menu.

 Link: Unlike a Wire that connects nodes in the same Operator Family, a Link is the dashed lines between nodes that represent other data flowing between nodes, like CHOP Exports, node paths in parameters, and expressions in parameters referencing CHOP channels, DAT tables and other nodes.